 #1.
 Always have a backup battery supply for your cell phone.

-An extra battery supply will absolutely save you in times of need.
+An extra battery supply will save you in times of need.
 If you don’t have one, you’ll watch your precious phone life drain away at a moment when you need it the most.

 Some people might discuss how it’s “sad” that we’re so dependent on our phones.
 True.
 But it’s a reality, especially when traveling.
 Without your phone, you can’t lookup critical information in moments of desperation.

 Also, always keep it charged.
 If it’s not charged, there’s no point in having one.

 #2.
 Install the “Maps.me” App on your phone now.
 Download the maps of the countries you will be traveling.

 Maps.me is like Google Maps, but you can see the maps offline (without wifi or data connection).
 This App is incredibly helpful on the road.
 Central America has less Wifi infrastructure than more developed countries.
 If you’re on a bus in the countryside, there’s a very good chance that you’ll have a poor cellular signal.

 Install the app and then download the maps into the App.
 Test out the App (Maps.Me) before you travel to ensure everything works as planned.
 It’s easy and it will save you a lot of headaches later on.